 - 5. Replace and tighten the CELL BLOCK CAP by turning it clockwise until 'hand tight'. - 6.
-Turn the 3-WAY SELECTOR VALVE back to the SAMPLE position. - Note: Take no more than 1 minute to complete a calibration with air.
-Keep in mind that the reading may not stabilize exactly without a flowing stream of air moving past the sensor.
+Turn the 3-WAY SELECTOR VALVE back to the SAMPLE position.

-Once the procedure is completed, flow Sample Gas through the Analyzer, and it will quickly return to normal pipeline oxygen levels.
+Note: Once the procedure is completed, flow Sample Gas through the Analyzer, and it will quickly return to normal pipeline oxygen levels.